orcular-orga/orcuScooter/Documentation/Assembly.md

         <img width="300" src="images/Assembly/078b.png"> <br>
         <img width="300" src="images/Assembly/079.png">
 </td> <td> <ul>
-        <li>Turn the lever on the bolt into the clamp.
+        <li>Turn the lever on the bolt into the bracket.
 This prevents the bolt from slipping out while riding the scooter.</li>
           </ul>
 </table>